jamesdedon/awsscripts/README.md

 To ssh into the instance you should run the awslogin.sh script with the instance id from the output of the launch script as an argument.
 See the screenshot above for an example of the instance id.

 ## Required modifications
-You will need to change the key-name in the launch script to match your key pair.
-You will also need to change the key file in the login script.
+-You will need to change the key-name in the launch script to match your key pair.
+-You will also need to change the key file in the login script.
+-You may have to change the security-groups name to match one that you have in your EC2 resources.
+You can get to them from the EC2 dashboard.